secretstartups/handbook/communication/index.html.md

 {:.no_toc}

 ## Not Public Externally, Available Internally
 We make things public by default because [transparency is one of our values](/handbook/values/#transparency).
+Unless something is on the list below it we should always make it available externally.

 However it is [most important to focus on results](/handbook/values/#hierarchy).
 Some things are **internal**, available internally but not externally.
 The following items are internal: